krisMG21/Feedforward-NN/README.md

 python3 main.py ./train.csv --mode train
 ```

+> [!NOTE]
+> The state of the network will be saved into a
+> nn_weights.json, if you want to reset the network
+> move, rename or delete the file

 ### Testing

 To test the network, you need to provide it with a set of data